juminos/StardewValleyMods/MonsterHutchFramework/README.md

 #### Drops

+Each entry in the drops list is a model consisting of the fields listed below:

 |    Field    | Description | Type |
 | :----------- | :----------- | :----: |
 | Id | The ID for this entry in the list (unique to the list). | string |